etn-ccis/blui-angular-workflows/login-workflow/README.md

 ## PxbAuthUIService

 Authentication Actions to be performed based on the user's UI actions.
-The application will create appropriate actions (often api calls, local network storage, credential updates, etc.) and update the global security state based on the actionable needs of the user.
 A mock PxbAuthUIService implementation is provided in the examples folder for getting started with during development.

 ### Methods